-See Appendix 2 or individual Course Outline included in the informational packet for the student.
+See Appendix 2 or individual Course Outline included in the informational packet for the student and final evaluation periods, the program highly recommends that the CI provides additional student feedback as needed to foster ongoing professional development.

 While the expectations for student performance increases with successive clinical experiences, some students perform at a level above the required standard for the particular experience.
 The CPI provides a mechanism for indicating such performance described as" Beyond Entry-level Performance."